US troops out in 14 months, if Taliban keep ‘commitments’

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KABUL: US Secretary of Defence Mark Esper with Afghan President Ashraf Ghani here on Saturday announced a joint agreement between the United States and Afghanistan, stating that a full withdrawal of all US troops will be completed within 14 months, with the current 13,000 US troops being reduced to 8,600 within 135 days.
+KABUL: US Secretary of Defence Mark Esper, in Kabul on Saturday with Afghan President Ashraf Ghani, announced a joint agreement between the United States and Afghanistan, stating that a full withdrawal of all US troops will be completed within 14 months, with the current 13,000 US troops being reduced to 8,600 within 135 days.
 This plan is contingent on the Taliban fulfilling its commitments under the US-Taliban agreement, which was also signed on Saturday in Doha, Qatar.
 Chief Executive Abdullah Abdullah.
 Nato Secretary General Jens Stoltenberg, and other Afghan leaders and foreign diplomats were in attendance, international media reported.

 President Ghani made opening remarks, included a statement that existing agreements with the US and Nato will remain in effect.
 He said Nato and US partners have spared neither blood nor treasure to attain the goals of the partnership.
 “We ask you to thank the veterans, especially the gold star families, for their selfless service,” he said, referring to families of US troops who have been killed while serving.